Skip to content

 What if the automated appraisal comes in low?

 Options include proceeding with lower value, requesting a full appraisal if permitted, or adjusting transaction terms.
-Ask your lender about options before getting into this situation.
+[Learn practical strategies for handling low appraisals](/blog/dealing-with-low-property-appraisals/), including how to dispute valuations and renegotiate with sellers.

 Do automated appraisals work for investment properties?